 In addition to reviewing recurring versus non-recurring revenues, we look at two other primary metrics when we analyze our revenues: 1) customer count and 2) utilization.
-Our customer count increased to 1,164 as of March 31, 2006 versus 1,005 as of March 31, 2005, an increase of 16%.
-Our utilization rate represents the percentage of our cabinet space billing versus total cabinet space available.
-Our utilization rate grew to 57% as of March 31, 2006 from 45% as of March 31, 2005.
+Our customer count increased to 1,189 as of June 30, 2006 versus 1,049 as of June 30, 2005, an increase of 13%.
+Our utilization rate represents the percentage of our cabinet space available.
+Our utilization rate grew to 53% as of June 30, 2006 from 47% as of June 30, 2005; however, excluding the impact of our recent IBX center openings in the Chicago and Los Angeles metro areas, our utilization rate would have been 59% as of June 30, 2006.
 Although we have substantial capacity for growth, our utilization rates vary from market to market among our IBX centers in the eleven markets across the U.S. and Asia-Pacific.
 We continue to monitor the available capacity in each of our selected markets.
 To the extent we have limited capacity available in a given market, it may limit our ability for growth in that market.
+Once capacity becomes limited, we perform demand studies to determine if future expansion is warranted.
 In addition, power and cooling requirements for some customers are growing on a per unit basis.
-As a result, customers are consuming an increasing amount of power per cabinet.
-Although we generally do not control the amount of draw our customers take from installed circuits, we have negotiated power consumption limitations with certain of our high power demand customers.
+As a result, customers are consumption limitations with certain of our high power demand customers.
 We could face power limitations in our centers even though we may have additional physical capacity available within a specific IBX center.
-This could have a negative impact on the available utilization capacity of a given center, which could have a negative impact on our ability to grow revenues, affecting our financial performance, operating results and cash flows.
-As a result of these power limitations in our existing IBX centers, the maximum utilization.
-Therefore, consistent with our recent expansions in the Washington, D.C., Silicon Valley, Chicago and Los Angeles metro area markets, we will continue to closely manage available space and power capacity in each of our operating markets and expect to continue to make strategic and selective expansions to our global footprint when and where appropr
+This could have a negative impact on the available utilization rate that we expect to achieve for most IBX centers until we consider an IBX center full or sold-out is approximately 75-80% depending on the building configurations.
+Therefore, consistent with our recent expansion efforts in the Washington, D.C., Silicon Valley, Chicago and Los Angeles metro area available space and power capacity in each of our operating markets and expect to continue to make strategic and selective expansions to our global footprint when and where appropriate.